 Overcoming The Holiday Blues

-By Drenda Keesee
+by Drenda Keesee

 As you unearth dusty decorations from storage and call relatives to make holiday plans, your once manageable calendar starts to look like an endless to-do list.
-They say it’s the most wonderful time of the year, but for many people, the holidays can be busy, stressful, and can result in feelings of anxiety and restlessness.
+They say it’s the most wonderful time of the year, but for many people, the holidays can be busy, and stressful, and can result in feelings of anxiety and restlessness.